 2. Create a sense of community

-After spending 2020 and much of 2021 cooped up, many residents crave regular social interaction and activities.
+Many residents crave regular community events and social activities.
 Residents may look toward their neighbors to socialize and establish community — and that’s where you come in.
 Host community events so that your residents can get to know each other and feel at home.

 Here are some ideas for community-building activities: